Ravencentric/awesome-arr/README.md

 - [Toolbarr](https://github.com/Notifiarr/toolbarr) - Provides a suite of utilities to fix problems with Starr applications.
 Toolbarr allows you to perform various actions against your Starr apps and their SQLite3 databases.
 - [Traktarr](https://github.com/l3uddz/traktarr) - Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
 - [Transcoderr](https://github.com/drkno/transcoderr) - A transcoding pipeline designed to normalize file types into a common filetype.
 Dynamically configurable using plugins allowing highly customizable pipelines to be built.
+- [UmlautAdaptarr](https://github.com/PCJones/UmlautAdaptarr) - A tool to work around Sonarr, Radarr, Lidarr and Readarrs problems with foreign languages (primarily German at the moment).
 - [Unpackerr](https://github.com/davidnewhall/unpackerr) - Extracts downloads for Radarr, Sonarr, Lidarr, and Readarr - Deletes extracted files after import.
 - [Watchlistarr](https://github.com/nylonee/watchlistarr) - Automatically sync Plex Watchlists with Sonarr and Radarr.
 - [Wizarr](https://github.com/Wizarrrr/wizarr) - Wizarr is an automatic user invitation system for Plex.